This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Steroid medicine: Steroids are given to balance the steroid hormones levels your adrenals naturally make.
+- Steroid medicine balances the steroid hormones levels your adrenals naturally make.
 You may need to take this medicine for the rest of your life.
 You may need to change the amount you take when you are ill or have increased stress.
 Your healthcare provider will order medicine that can be given as a shot if you have an adrenal crisis.
 Ask your healthcare provider to show you and a friend or family member how to do this.
 Do not stop taking this medicine before you talk to your healthcare provider.
 You can trigger an adrenal crisis if you stop taking steroids suddenly.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Medical alert identification:

 Wear medical alert jewelry or carry a card that says you have adrenal disease.
 You may get one from your local drugstore or ask your healthcare provider where to get this.